wendyli-repos/wendyli-repos.github.io/_posts/2020-08-15-django-notes-01.md

 ```sh
 $ pip3 install -r requirements.txt
 ```
-### Method 2 (preferred): The ultimate purpose of requirements.txt is to easily install all packages and dependencies on different machines.
+Method 2 (preferred): The ultimate purpose of requirements.txt is to easily install all packages and dependencies on different machines.
 Python has a command to create `requirements.txt` automatically based on your current installations.
+This is usually done when the project is ready for publishment.
 Refer to below:
 ```sh
 $ pip3 freeze > requirements.txt.
 ```
-It is also best practice to include a `requirements.txt` when publishing the project.
+It is best practice to include a `requirements.txt` when publishing the project.

 ***